dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/powershell.md

 The tools are automatically included in an ASP.NET Core 2.1+ project because the `Microsoft.EntityFrameworkCore.Tools` package is included in the [Microsoft.AspNetCore.App metapackage](/aspnet/core/fundamentals/metapackage-app).

-Therefore, you don't need to do anything to install the tools, but you do have to:
+Therefore, you don't have to do anything to install the tools, but you do have to:
 * Restore packages before using the tools in a new project.
 * Install a package to update the tools to a newer version.